 Klinger eventually becomes a clerk on par with, if not even better than, Radar.
 He eventually earns a promotion to sergeant.

 Becoming the Mask: At one point, he worries about his orientation, given that at one point he's looking at sexy catalog shots... and contemplating how the outfits would look on him.
 Out of character, fears of this being implied by Farr's dressing in drag on TV every week and the fact that his children were becoming old enough to watch their father on TV in same led to Farr lobbying to get the crossdressing diminished and nearly eliminated as the series wore on.

-Breakout Character: Klinger had been intended as a one-time throwaway gag character (meant to reference Lenny Bruce and his attempts to get out of World War II dressed as a WAC).
+Breakout Character: Klinger had been intended as a one-time throwaway gag character (meant to reference Lenny Bruce and (rumours of) his attempts to get out of World War II dressed as a WAC).
 Kinger proved so popular with the audience and the cast that they just kept writing him into episodes.